Last updated on March 18th, 2025 at 01:59 pm

 A non-porous cutting board is made from materials that don’t absorb liquids, bacteria, or odors, making it more resistant to stains and easier to clean and sanitize.
 These properties make them appealing choices for easy maintenance, especially when working with raw meat, poultry, and fish.

-However, these cutting boards come with a variety of significant cons which weaken the non-porous advantage.
+However, these cutting boards come with a variety of significant cons which weaken the advantages of non-porous surfaces.

 - Glass: Glass cutting boards are generally not recommended by cooking professionals because they tend to dull knives very quickly and their surface becomes slick, making knife control difficult.
 They are also prone to breaking.

-- Stainless steel: Similar to glass, the hard surface of stainless steel cutting boards will cause knives to rapidly become dull and also develops into a slick surface.
-Plus, the sound of metal on metal might make people cringe.
+- Stainless steel: Similar to glass, the hard surface of stainless steel cutting boards grows slippery and cause knives to become dull rapidly.
+Plus, the sound of metal on metal is cringe-worthy.

 - Marble: Another hard material, marble will also lead to dull knives quickly.
 In addition, it is brittle, lacks flexibility, and is somewhat porous, which increases likelihood of chipping, scratching, and staining, and will etch with acidic foods.
-These qualities make marble cutting boards a less than ideal choice.
+These qualities make marble cutting boards a less desirable choice.

 Plastic cutting boards

-Affordable, lightweight, and easy to maintain, plastic cutting boards are the most popular choice for home kitchens, but they unfortunately are not the best cutting board material.
-The convenience and ease of these non-porous boards is overshadowed by one simple fact: they’re made of plastic.
+Affordable, lightweight, and easy to maintain, plastic cutting boards are the most popular choice for home kitchens, but unfortunately, they are not the best cutting board material.
+The convenience and ease of these non-porous boards are overshadowed by one simple fact: they’re made of plastic.

-Plastic cutting boards are made from fossil fuel-derived materials, leading to higher carbon emissions from oil extraction and manufacturing of these types of cutting boards than those made from renewable resources.
-In addition, plastic is laden with numerous chemicals during the manufacturing process, and many of these chemicals have been shown to be carcinogens and endocrine (hormone) disruptors, while affecting organ function and pregnancy outcomes, increasing inflammation, and carrying pathogens, among other health complications.
+Plastic cutting boards are made from fossil fuel-derived materials, leading to higher carbon emissions from oil extraction and manufacturing, compared to those made from renewable resources.
+In addition, plastic is laden with numerous chemicals added during the manufacturing process, and many of these chemicals have been shown to be carcinogens and endocrine (hormone) disruptors, while affecting organ function and pregnancy outcomes, increasing inflammation, and carrying pathogens, among other health complications.

-In short, ingesting microplastics exposes you to the harmful chemicals the contain.
+In short, ingesting microplastics exposes you to the harmful chemicals they contain.

-If you have a plastic cutting board, take a close look at the surface.
-If it’s like mine was, you’ll see scratches and grooves with tiny loose pieces of plastic waiting to become detached.
+If you have a plastic cutting board, examine the surface.
+You’ll likely find scratches and grooves with tiny loose plastic particles on the verge of detachment.
 These spots are also prime places for bacteria to hide out.

 Non-toxic cutting boards